Ćevapi and pljeskavica

 A creamy paste made of cheese and hot chili peppers, with salt and other spices.
 Sometimes really spicy.
 Usually accompanies grilled meat.

 Rakia or Rakija is the collective term for fruit brandy popular all over Balkans.
 Do not confuse it with Turkish raki which has a minty taste, think of it rather as fruit flavored vodka.
 Traditional flavors are šljivovica (plum) and loza (grape), but vilijamovka (pear) kajsijevača (apricot) and dunja (quince) are also very popular.
-There are no rules really and many other fruit flavors are available as well as herb, or mixture of herbs flavors.
+There are no rules really and many other fruit flavors are available as well as herb, or a mixture of herbs flavors.
 The alcohol content is normally 40% ABV, but home-produced rakija can be stronger (typically 50% to 80% but going as high as 90% at times).
 Serbia is the world’s largest rakija producer and drinks more rakija per capita than any other country.
 There are at least 10,000 private producers of rakija of which only 2,000 are in the official register and only about a hundred cellar produces a high-quality product.

 Serbian version of Jägermeister.
 A bitter liqueur based on wormwood, called “pelin” in Serbian.
 The alcohol content varies between 28%-35%.
 Great digestive.